Factbox: Bank of America's next CEO? List of possible candidates

-Bank of America Corp (BAC.N) Chief Executive Brian Moynihan has been at the helm for more than a decade, having guided the bank out of a financial crisis and transformed it into a nimbler operation. read more
+(Reuters) - Bank of America Corp Chief Executive Brian Moynihan has been at the helm for more than a decade, having guided the bank out of a financial crisis and transformed it into a nimbler operation.

 Moynihan, 61, now faces a different kind of challenge: figuring out who would be best to replace him and subtly marketing that person to the world without alienating other senior executives.